stamat/youtube-background/README.md

 ## Usage

-There are two ways to use this script: as a jQuery plugin or vanilla ES6 implementation via the factory class.
+There are two ways to use this script: vanilla implementation or as a jQuery plugin.

-### ES6 Way
+### Vanilla Way
  **As of version 1.0.6 jQuery is no longer a dependency**, but purely optional.
 To initialize video backgrounds without jQuery use the global class: `new VideoBackgrounds('[data-vbg]');`.

  ```html